 How could I turn down that price and opportunity?
 I didn’t see anything like it at the trade show.
 Obviously, the product was there for me (couldn’t be for another customer, right?).
 I asked a cashier to call the manager to learn if I could buy the entire pallet of soup mixes for a lower price.
 He agreed.

 I paid 75 cents for each mix and stocked it in my studio.
 It was wintertime, and I paired the mixes with cocoas, cookies, and tea.
 Each design sold quickly.
 Buying those soup mixes was one of the best decisions I made that first year in business, and it also taught me to keep my buying options open.

 Why buy retail?

 I know, from discussions in the online Start Your Own Gift Basket Business course, that aspiring designers purchase first from retail stores, and it’s done for general reasons.

 These are all good reasons to read this before you buy from retail stores, especially if gift baskets are your hobby.
 These reasons aren’t so good when making gift baskets full time.
 You may be able to buy some items from retailers, as I shared above, but not everything.

-Candy bars, popcorn, and cookies found in supermarkets and dollar stores keep gift baskets separated from the specialty items category.
-Customers talk about gift baskets in negative ways when the products are dollar store, can-get-it-from-anywhere quality.
+Candy bars, popcorn, and cookies found in supermarkets and discount stores have some gift baskets appearing general rather than special.
+Customers talk about gift baskets in negative ways when the products are discount store, can-get-it-from-anywhere quality.

 As examples, the word specialty is the difference between: